AlexBrochu/CameraManager/README.md

 ![alt text](https://github.com/AlexBrochu/CameraManager/blob/master/screenshots/change_video_source.png)

-When an element of the media Profile is configure the button turns green and the next button corresponding to the next element to configure turns blue.
+When an element of the media Profile is configured, the button turns green and the next button corresponding to the next element to configure turns blue.

 ![alt text](https://github.com/AlexBrochu/CameraManager/blob/master/screenshots/configureProfile.png)